 Table of Contents

-Business vs. Personal Credit
+Business VS Personal Credit

 Experian collects information from your payment history, public records about your business, and demographic information to calculate a Credit Ranking Score (sometimes called the Intelliscore Plus).
 This score ranges from 1 – 100, and is used to predict how likely you are to pay on time.

 In this case, higher is better.
 A score of 76 – 100 indicates that your business settles debts on time.
 Scores below that indicate various gradations of risk.
-Here is a full breakdown of what the numbers mean.

 A credit report from Experian also includes other information about your business like your average days beyond term (which indicates how many days late you generally make payments), how many UCC filings and liens you have, how many inquiries have been made on your report, and other information.
 Here is a sample report from this company.